ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Another related use is in the situation where an API has versions which behave differently.
-A programmer working on a new version may change the module to work with the new API version and unintentially break the old version.
+A programmer working on a new version may change the module to work with the new API version and unintentionally break the old version.
 A test case which checks that the call happens properly for the old version can help avoid the problem.
 In this situation it is very important to include version numbering in the test case name (see `Naming unit tests`_ below).